shaun97/ext_comms/README.md

 # CG4002 External Comms

+External communication portion of CG4002 Capstone project.
+Handles the connection between 3 laptops, Ultra96, dashboard server and evaluation server.
+All socket connections are encrypted and features 2 way communication to control the blunos from the Ultra96.
+Ultra96 features multi-threading to handle each socket connection and the ML code.

 ## ./laptop
 * This folder contains the laptop_client.py code to run on each of the dancer's laptop.
 * Run requirements.txt for dependencies.